- This event has passed.

 Where to stay during Cheung Chau Bun

-To find the best deals for accommodation in Cheung Chau or in Kowloon, using our comparison engine, which scans all the major booking sites.
+To find the best deals for your accommodation in Cheung Chau or in Kowloon, using our comparison engine, which scans all the major booking sites.

 For more information about the Cheung Chau Bun Festival:

 Visit the Cheung Chau Bun Festival page of the Discover Hong Kong tourism board website.
 Browse their website for further details about Hong Kong and the many wonderful and varied activities you can get up to on a stay at the island.

 - Pak Tai temple

 - Pak She StreetCheung ChauHong Kong+ Google Map